virginiaequitycenter/summer-sandbox/introductions.md

 * ML: My family got two kittens at the beginning of the pandemic, and they are adorable!
 Their names are Bunsen and Beaker, and they are currently obsessed with "hunting" cicadas (aka meowing at them and getting paw prints all over the window).
 * CD: My family has two dogs: Lilly and Harley!
 Lilly is a 14-year-old yellow lab/pitbull mix.
 She's the sweetest thing!
 Harley is a 6-year-old black lab who is still a puppy at heart.
 * HL: We are actually taking care of a teammate's Boa constrictor right now haha Quite a unique experience I must say!
+* TO: Never had my own pet but lived with dogs with two ex SO's.
+I love dogs and whenever I decide to get one it will probably be a Husky or Husky mix of some kind, maybe a malamute.

 3. What other questions would you suggest we ask?

 * JGG: What kinds of workflows do you like or dislike?
 (Do you prefer doing most things via Slack/email, or are you big on face-to-face [Zoom-to-Zoom?] meetings?
 Do you prefer when team members work together semi-continuously, or is a once-a-week catch-up best for you?)
 * LL: What are you already most comfortable/proficient doing in R (or whatever language you use), and what are you most eager to gain more practice doing?
 * ML: Is there anything that you hope others on this team can help you with?
 * CD: Do you like to listen to music while you work?
 If so, drop links to those playlists!
 More practically, what do you think are some code documentation best practices?
 What do you like to do when documenting your own code or what do you find most helpful when reading through a file that isn't your own?
 * HL: Would people be comfortable setting up group meetings outside of the scheduled meeting times on Mondays to work together!?

+* TO: Do you work at random times at night or have insomnia?
+Do you like working beside others without actually talking to them?
+Can we set up meetings if you are in this category to work together alone?
+Lastly, if you could be a villain but couldn't kill people just inconvenience the world unless you were paid, what would you do?
+Example, make everyones phone chargers so short they have to hold it to charge or pay you to get an extra foot of chord. (this is not mine just an example but I'd love to hear everyones)